ribt/dtmf-decoder/README.md

 # find-dtmf
 (sorry for my english, I'm French, not dumb)

-You always dream to find the phone number composed by someone in a video?
+You always dreamt to find the phone number dialled by someone in a video?
 It's now possible!
 You have to record the audio of the *beeps* and this script will extract phone numbers from the dial tones.

 You have to give a wav file (you can try to convert it with `ffmpeg -i audio.mp3 audio.wav` for example).